Telecominfraproject/wlan-testing/tests/e2e/basic/README.md

 3. VLAN

 ####Any one mode of setup can be done in an Access Point at a time.
-#### Within each mode, n number of SSID's can be provisioned from the controller to the cloud
+#### Within each mode, n number of SSID's can be provisioned from the controller to the AP

 setup will take the inputs from the Test cases